mysrcs/hugooooo/content/consultancy.md

 Sourcehut is the home to some of the most talented software engineers in the world.
 Free and open-source software is eating the world, and we have front-line engineers with knowledge and connections to the free software community.
-We offer our services as a consultants focusing exclusively on free software projects.
+We offer our services as consultants focusing exclusively on free software projects.

 Why should you hire our engineers?